tpascarella/sr50/docs/lifestyle/minimalism.md

 ### "Will this be in the final system?"

 Some purchases, if you do them right, you never need to make again.
 This is a helpful question to ask when decided whether to buy something.

 Once you finally get your shit together, will you still use this item regularly?
-If not, reconsider how much you need this
+If not, reconsider how badly you want this item.

+### "Will I use this consistently?"

+You don't need to use it every day, but it should be used on a recurring basis for some purchase.

+### "Will I still want this in 14 days?"

+A lot of people get blinded by "shiny object syndrome", as I like to call it.

+If you hold off making the purchase for 14 days, and come back wanting it **even more** than you did before, then go ahead and add it to one of your resupply shopping lists.

-### Don't Upgrade Things for the Sake of "Just Buying Stuff"
+### Don't upgrade things for the sake of *just buying stuff*

 A lot of people look around their house looking for what they should upgrade next.